Florida Condo Insurance

 ☘ MedPay, as it’s often called, is similar to personal liability in that it covers injuries that occur on your property.
 But with medical payments coverage, only medical bills for minor injuries will be paid — no matter whether you’re at fault or not.

 ☘ If the condo’s master HOA policy maximums don’t pay for significant damages or incidents, each owner will have to pay a special assessment.
-This add-on that protects policyholders from paying significant special assessment fees handed down by the condo complex.
+This add-on protects policyholders from paying significant special assessment fees handed down by the condo complex.

 Building Property Protection